 Indeed, there were so many questions about how this talking machine worked and how it might be used in the future that Edison wrote an article for The North American Review to address a wider audience.
-As Edison noted in the second paragraph "the possibilities are so illimitable and the probabilities so numerous that he"..."is himself in a somewhat chaotic condition of mind as to where to draw the dividing line."
+As Edison noted in the second paragraph of his article: "the possibilities are so illimitable and the probabilities so numerous that he"..."is himself in a somewhat chaotic condition of mind as to where to draw the dividing line."

-All of Edison's predictions became true.
+All of Edison's probabilities became true.

-"Family Record: -- For the purpose of preserving the sayings, the voices, and the last words of the dying member of the family -- as of great men--the phonograph will unquestionably outrank the photograph.
+Family Record. -- For the purpose of preserving the sayings, the voices, and the last words of the dying member of the family -- as of great men--the phonograph will unquestionably outrank the photograph.

 Phonographic Books. -- A book of 40,000 words upon a single metal plate ten inches square thus becomes a strong probability.
 The advantages of such books over those printed are too readily seen to need mention.
 Such books would be listened to where now none are read.
 They would preserve more than the mental emanations of the brain of the author; and, as a bequest to future generations, they would be unequaled.
 For the preservation of languages they would be invaluable.